 Early Origins of the Beermen family

 Important Dates for the Beermen family

 This web page shows only a small excerpt of our Beermen research.
-Another 120 words (9 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Beermen History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1207, 1684, 1354, 1355, 1524 and 1493 are included under the topic Early Beermen History in all our PDF Extended History products and printed products wherever possible.